Preparing for Your First Semester at UNO

-Now it's time to get your MavCard (student ID)!
-Visit the MavCARD Services website for instructions on how to upload a photo and get your card.
+After you have enrolled for classes, it's time to get your MavCard (student ID)!
+Visit the MavCard Services website for instructions on how to upload a photo and get your card.

-Textbooks for the Fall 2021 semester typically go on sale in the UNO Bookstore during the first week of August.
+Textbooks for the Fall 2022 semester typically go on sale in the UNO Bookstore during the 1st week in August.
 You can find the textbooks required for your class through MavLink - How to Buy Textbooks

 Meet our Academic Success Coordinator, Tory Robinson, and learn how to set yourself up for academic success in your first semester at UNO.